bmds-researchsoftware/ferron_app/README.md

 process.
 Please follow the steps provided on the HockeyApp pages.
 You can find them by clicking on the wrench icon next to the App ID on the HockeyApp project pages.
 Make sure you use the correct App ID for each stage and/or platform.

+For iOS, the easiest way to set up the HockeyApp SDK is via the Mac app wizard.

 ### Android